 Pool chemicals safety is vital.
 Chemical spills, inadvertent mixing, splash back and fumes increase risk exposure at every facility.
 Those risks only grow as more pool personnel have access to chemical storage areas.
 From front-line staff to management personnel, it’s essential that everyone understands pump room risk and how to keep themselves safe when dealing with pool chemicals.

-Your prime directive in storing chemicals?
+Your prime directive when considering pool chemical safety?
 Keep them separated – both from each other, and from people.
 Keeping chemicals separate from each other may seem simplistic, but in crowded pump rooms mistakes are often made.
 Here are some basic rules for your entire team to follow.

 High and Dry – Pool chemicals should be off the ground.
 Cross contamination from spills and leaks becomes much more likely when chemicals are on the ground.
 The easiest solution?
 Use pallets to store chemicals above ground-level.

 Avoid Stacking – Getting chemicals off the ground is important, but storing them too high is also an issue.
 Stack only in reasonable quantities and only with one chemical to a stack.
 Avoid shelving units where storing multiple chemical types becomes more likely.

 Color Code – Lay out a storage plan for your pump room by chemical type, then color code each area to correspond with chemical labeling.
 Storing dry acid on a pallet?
 Consider spray painting that pallet red.
 Storing chlorine in a drum?
 Use yellow duct tape to clearly identify that you’re storing a halogen.
 These color codes correspond with your test kits color coding.
 Follow their lead.

 Double Contain – If you’re storing liquids, consider what would happen if their containment devices leak or overflow (often caused by backflow from connected equipment).
 Double-containment options are simplistic and easy to install.
 They protect from accidental mixing, and chemicals leaking down to lower levels of your building.